Conium maculatum - Spotted hemlock

 Conium maculatum is perhaps the best known as the poison used in ancient Greece to execute convicts, including the philosopher Socrates in 399 BC.
 The plant was also used in ancient and medieval medicine, despite its high risk.
 For example, it was used to treat pain, cramps and tumors, often in the form of external applications, to reduce the risk of fatal poisoning.

-Today Conium Maculatum is no longer used in modern medicine because it is available to be more secure and more effective.
+Today Conium maculatum is no longer used in modern medicine because it is available to be more secure and more effective.
 In homeopathy, however, the plant is still used in a strongly diluted form, especially for the treatment of nerve pain and spasms.

 Ecological role and control

-Although Conium Maculatum is a danger for many animals and people due to its toxicity, the plant plays a role in its natural ecosystem.
+Although Conium maculatum is a danger for many animals and people due to its toxicity, the plant plays a role in its natural ecosystem.
 It offers habitat and food for certain types of insects that are adapted to the toxic substances and feed on the leaves and flowers.

 The control of the spread of Conium maculatum in regions in which it is viewed as an invasive way is a challenge.
 Mechanical removal before the seeds mature is an effective method, but due to the high seed production and its durability, long -term surveillance is required.
 The use of herbicides can also be effective, but must be used carefully so as not to damage the environment.